 Funding is also available to help students and midwives to travel to placements, and priority will be given to those taking place within the four nations of UK.
 The Iolanthe Midwifery Trust is encouraging students to seek elective placements in a part of the UK that presents a contrast to (or builds upon) their prior experience, for example in urban areas, rural areas or within specific communities.

-emilee Lowis, Student award 2018, elective placement in powys, wales
+EMMA FRASER, Student award 2023, elective placement in cornwall

 Academic courses

-Other midwives apply for funding to attend academic courses but please note our preference to fund awards for awards in new areas of study rather than those to continue an existing course.
+Other midwives apply for funding to attend academic courses.
+Please note our preference to fund courses in new areas of study rather than to support the recipient to continue an existing course.

 Organising training and conferences